Electrical, plumbing, gas-fitting and auto gas-fitting licence

 - Read the Personal Information Protection Statement

-- Scan and save (computer or storage device like a USB) a digital copy of your interstate licence (both sides)
+- Scan and save (computer or storage device like a USB) a digital copy of your interstate licence (both sides).
+You will need to prove your identify by showing 3 certified documents that confirm your name and address.
+Read the Proving your identity in Tasmania page.

 - Scan and save (computer or storage device like a USB) a digital copy of their insurance certificate (Contractor only)